pivotal-cf/docs-phd-ds/data_service.md

 <a id="binding"></a>
 #Binding an Application to a Pivotal HD Cluster Instance

 The process of binding an application to a service automatically populates a set of environment variables.
 These variables define credentials, URLs for services and other configurations.
 When you use Pivotal CF to bind an application to a Pivotal HD service, these variables are populated automatically.
-When the application moves into a production phase, you can easily bind the application to an external instance of Pivotal HD by setting new values for these variables.
+When the application moves into a production phase, you can easily bind the application to an external instance of Pivotal HD.

-For more information, see the following topic in the Pivotal CF documentation: [Bind a Service](http://docs.gopivotal.com/pivotalcf/devguide/services/bind-service.html).
+For more information about binding, see the following topic in the Pivotal CF documentation: [Bind a Service](http://docs.gopivotal.com/pivotalcf/devguide/services/bind-service.html).

 ##Viewing Binding Meta Data and Environment Variables

-You can view the binding variables using either the Pivotal CF Developers Console or a Web browser to retrieve a the variables in JSON format.
+You can view the binding variables using the Pivotal CF Developers Console.

-###Pivotal CF Developer Console

 To view the binding variables from the **Pivotal CF Developer Console**: